LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 The final convolution reverses this.
 In between are the down blocks, the skip connection and the up blocks.
 The skip connection calls the recursive function `_add_unet_level` (to be defined shortly).
-(Recursion should not be overused for making a model.
-We'll only go four levels deep.)
 {%highlight julia %}
     chain = ConditionalChain(;
         init=Conv((3, 3), in_channels => model_channels, stride=(1, 1), pad=(1, 1)),